expenses/war-against-machines/README.md

 Releases can be found on the [releases page](https://github.com/expenses/war-against-machines/releases).

-Not that as these builds are built by [CIs](https://en.wikipedia.org/wiki/Continuous_integration), I may not have personally tested them.
+Note that as these releases are build automatically, I may not have personally tested them.

 ## Building